ProductiveRage/ProductiveRage.SealedClassVerification/README.md

 	// This is not allowed - is the class really not abstract, sealed or static by design or is it just because
 	// the author didn't give any thought to it?
 If it's the former then use the [DesignedForInheritance] attribute
 	// to tell the analyser (and future code maintainers) that it was a conscious decision.
 If it's the latter then
-	// then the warning should encourage the expenditure of a little thought on the matter!
-(Probably it should be
+	// the warning should encourage the expenditure of a little thought on the matter!
+(Probably it should be sealed
-	// sealed until the sorts of facilities that should be available to derived classes are better understood).
+	// until the sorts of facilities that should be available to derived classes are better understood).

 	public class Example { }